charlierdm/server-sinatra/README.md

 ## Learning Objectives

 This is the beginning of week3 at Makers Academy.
-I'm learning how to create servers, define HTTP, write
+We're learning how to create servers, define HTTP, write
 basic HTML and CSS and understand the fundementals of web development.

-Using [Sinatra](http://sinatrarb.com/intro.html), we are creating a local server and laying the foundation for a basic site.
+In this excercise, using a framework, [Sinatra](http://sinatrarb.com/intro.html), we are creating a local server and laying the foundation for a basic site.
 The following code launches the server and allows us to see our code within the browser.

 ```
 ruby app.rb